carlos09123123/IT342-Lofranco-Zootopia/README.md

 ## 📖 About the Project

-Pawtopia is a one-stop solution for pet owners and shop managers alike.
+Zootopia is a one-stop solution for pet owners and shop managers alike.
 Customers can browse pet-related products, place orders, book grooming or veterinary appointments, and leave product reviews.
 Administrators can efficiently manage inventory, view orders, and maintain the product catalog through a user-friendly dashboard.

 ---